tytydraco/yessleep/out/I_dreamed_an_entire_lifetime_Ive_never_felt_so_empty_and_afraid.md

 When did that happen?

 I went into the photo's details tab and found out it was dated February 5, 1950.
 Odd, considering there's no way the phone I was using was manufactured anytime around that year, but I sent it to my friends.
 Both of them responded by telling me the image was coming up blank.
 I went back to my Gallary, intenting to study the image closely, but it was gone.
+It had become lost media.

 A lot of the time after that were just casual memories of being dropped off at school, playing GTA 6 with friends, watching my favorite shows, listening to my favourite music, and joking about Secret Wars on Reddit and a viral app called BL.
 Nothing much about the man...